-The combination of a method, for example, $\omega B97X$ -D, and a basis set, for example, 6-31G, constitutes a theoretical model or more simply a model.
-The nomenclature is to separate method and basis set by a "/", for example, $\omega B97X$ -D/6-31G.
+The combination of a method, for example, $\omega B97X$ -D, and a basis set, for example, 6-31G\, constitutes a theoretical model or more simply a model.
+The nomenclature is to separate method and basis set by a "/", for example, $\omega B97X$ -D/6-31G\.
 By convention, specification of Hartree-Fock (HF) as a method is optional.
-That is, specification of basis set alone refers to Hartree-Fock models, for example, both HF/6-31G and 6-31G refer to combination of the Hartree-Fock method and the 6-31G basis set.
-Methods without basis sets, for example, MMFF (molecular mechanics) and PM3 (semi-empirical) are themselves models.
+That is, specification of basis set alone refers to Hartree-Fock models, for example, both HF/6-31G\ and 6-31G\ refer to combination of the Hartree-Fock method and the 6-31G\ basis set.
+Methods where basis sets are not relevant for example, MMFF (molecular mechanics), or are not specified, for example, PM3 (semi-empirical) are themselves models

-^{} Other basis sets may be conveniently accessed by clicking on More.
+\ Other basis sets may be conveniently accessed by clicking on More.
 These include the Pople 6-31G or 6-311G basis sets followed by: (idjf) or (idjf, kpld) where i is the number of sets of d functions on non-hydrogen atoms, j is the number of sets of f functions on non-hydrogen atoms, k is the number of p functions on hydrogen atoms and l is the number of sets of d functions on hydrogen atoms.
 If 0 eliminate p, d, f; if 1 eliminate the number; 6-31G or 6-311G with "+" or "++" inserted before G. The Dunning cc-pVxZ and aug-cc-pVxZ (x = 2,3,4,5) and Ahlrich, Weigend def 2 basis sets are also available.